VisitFyn

 On Fyn you can get close to the life of the Vikings - both before and after death.
 Visit Ladby and enter the ship grave of a Viking king.
 The grave is also Denmark's oldest preserved royal tomb.
 Continue to Odense and explore the traces and finds from one of the five ring forts, which are tangible evidence of Denmark's unification under Harald Bluetooth.
 And watch the Viking Age die out with the fall of the last Viking king.

-The world of the Ladby King
+The World of the Ladby King

-See the world of the Ladby King from above - on Munkebo Bakke
+See the world of the Ladby King from above on Munkebo Bakke

-Up on the hill you can see post impressions from two halls.
+See the world of the Ladby King from above - on Munkebo Bakke On your way to or from the Ladby Vikingemuseet Ladby, you almost must stop by Munkebo Bakke (see map).
+From the top of the hill, you have a view of the land of the Ladby King.
+From here, the Vikings could keep an eye on foreign ships from afar.
+This is why the site was of great military strategic importance.
+A classic Viking Hall Up on the hill you can see post impressions from two halls.
 One is from the Iron Age.
 The other was a classic Viking Hall measuring 8 by 26 metres.
 Now look southwards over Kertinge Nor.
 A little to the left, where the north narrows, the Vikings built a pile barrier to make it difficult for foreign ships to enter the north.
 In all likelihood, the nor was a winter camp for a large Viking fleet.
 The Ladby King was a significant power factor in the Viking Age.

 Odense's hidden ring fortress is the best preserved